-Facilitate consensus between owner/operators and OEMs to enable open access to onboard data for open pit and underground mobile equipment.
+Facilitate consensus between operators and OEMs to enable open access to onboard data for mobile equipment data across the mine cycle, including open pit and underground.

 This guideline aims to establish guiding principles, definitions, and a consensus framework for access to onboard data from mobile equipment.
 The first edition of the guideline was published in 2016, and version two will address incomplete datasets and additional types of mobile equipment.